How to Make Yourself Squirt: A Bold, Honest Guide

 Understanding the Basics

 Squirting, sometimes called female ejaculation, is often linked to G-spot stimulation.
-The G-spot is a sensitive area located a few inches inside the vagina, on the front wall toward the belly.
-When stimulated, it can create sensations ranging from deep pleasure to an overwhelming urge to release.
+The G-spot is a sensitive area a few inches inside the vagina, on the front wall toward the belly.
+When stimulated, it can create sensations from deep pleasure to an overwhelming urge to release.

 Why So Many People Struggle